MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-ingestion.md

 Figure 2 illustrates the process of data moving through integrity and data quality into the curated layer.

 - Before data is moved into the Enriched Layer, its schema and columns are checked against the metadata registered in the data catalog.
-  - If the data contains errors, the load will be aborted, and the domain should be notified of the failure.
+  - If the data contains errors, the load will be aborted, and Integration Ops should be notified of the failure.
   - If the schema and column checks pass, the data is loaded into the enriched layers with conformed data types.
-- Once in the Enriched layer, a Data Quality process checks for duplicate data, NULL values, and data type compliance.
-The Domain can configure additional checks.
-Any violations are reported to the domain.
+- Before moving into the Enriched layer, a Data Quality process checks for duplicate data, NULL values, and data type compliance.
+Integration Ops can configure additional checks.
+Any violations are reported to Integration Ops.
-- The data is the merged into the Curated layer using DELTA.

 ## Ingestion Monitoring